roninazure/hp-thin-client-upgrade/README.md

 In addition to the Ansible playbooks, this repository includes two Python scripts designed to further streamline the management and analysis of HP Thin Client devices.

-ThinPro Version Parser (ThinProVersionParser.py)
+ThinPro Version Parser (ThinProVersionParser.py) location /tmp.

 Description: This script is tailored for parsing a file containing entries of ThinPro systems, specifically identifying and processing entries with version 8.0.0.
 It reads through a file, identifies each system entry, and extracts relevant details like hostname and distribution description for systems matching the specified version.

 Usage: (tmp/thinpro_versions_file.txt')

-ThinPro Inventory Creator (ThinProInventoryCreator.py)
+ThinPro Inventory Creator (ThinProInventoryCreator.py) location /tmp.

 Description: This script automates the generation of an Ansible-compatible inventory list from a dataset of ThinPro systems.
 It processes each system's hostname and IP address, creating a formatted inventory line including the Ansible user (set to 'root') for each ThinPro system in the dataset.